 Born and raised in Cabo rojo, Puerto Rico, Maria Acosta Cruz received a B.A. from the University of Puerto Rico at Mayaguez, and an M.A. and Ph.D. in comparative literature from the State University of New York at Binghamton in 1980 and 1984, respectively.
 Her main researach interests are Caribbean and Latino cultures.
 She explores issues such as the making and marketability of identities, Puerto Rican cultural history, and national and gender-based sterotypes.
 Her book Dream Nation:Puerto Rican Culture & the Fictions of Independence is upcoming from Rutgers University Press and is also part of the Ameican Literatures Initiative from NYU, Fordham, Temple and Virginia University Presses.
-The series has funding from Mellon Foundation.She has been at Clark since 1986 and is affiliated with the programs in Women's Studies and Race and Ethnic Relations.
+The series has funding from Mellon Foundation.She has been at Clark since 1986 and is affiliated with the programs in Women's and Gender Studies and Race and Ethnic Relations.

 Current Research and Teaching

 Professor Acosta Cruz specializes in contemporary Latino and Latin American literature and culture, particularly the Hispanic Caribbean islands, Cuba, Puerto Rico, and the Dominican Republic in the 19th and 20th centuries.
 Her work focuses on issues around gender, identity, and history.
 Her special areas of research and teaching include Caribbean fiction, Latino literature in the United States and women's writing.
 With a degree in Comparative Literature, she has a special interest in issues related to ethnic studies and Hispanic women.

 "Esmeralda Santiago in the Marketplace of Identity Politics."
 CENTRO: Journal of the Center for Puerto Rican Studies; Hunter College, CUNY.
 XVII.1 (Fall 2006): 170-187.